ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 passwd: Authentication token manipulation error
 ````

-and *not* activate the new password, meaning the user must continue to use the
+and *not* activate the new password, meaning that you must continue to use the
 old password, whether to log into the server or to attempt to change the
 password using `passwd` again.

 :::{important} SSH Password Hygiene

-Due to SSH passwords being standard passwords stored on a remote server, users
+Due to SSH passwords being standard passwords stored on a remote server, you
 should **always:**

-+ assume that their password on any given server **will be leaked or stolen**
++ assume that your password on any given server **will be leaked or stolen**
   at some point.

 + **use different passwords for different servers,** to minimize the damage when
-  one server they use will inevitably be hacked, and their password for that
+  one server you use will inevitably be hacked, and your password for that
   server will be stolen.
-By using different passwords for different servers,
+When you use different passwords for different servers,
   hackers will not be able to use the password they stole from one server to
-  access the same user's accounts on other servers.
+  access your accounts on other servers.
+It is a good idea to use a password
+  manager so that you don't have to remember all the different passwords for
+  all the different servers and services you use, and so that you are
+  encouraged to use strong passwords all the time.
 :::

+### Existing Computing Accounts

+There is a slight variation of the password authentication method, where your
+account on a computing server is tied to another account that you already have.
+For example, a computing server managed by a university might use your existing
+campus-wide IT account to authenticate you.
+In that case, you just log into the
+server with your usual account name and password, and you don't change your
+password on the server (in fact, it might not even be possible to do so).

 ### SSH Keys

-The second main way how SSH can establish a user's identity on a remote server
+The second main way how SSH can establish your identity on a remote server
 is via SSH keys.
 SSH keys are specific to the SSH protocol, and much more
-secure than SSH passwords, both for the user and the server, to the point that
+secure than SSH passwords, both for you and for the server, to the point that
 many servers no longer allow SSH passwords for login and require SSH keys.
 Besides vastly improved security, an additional benefit of SSH keys is that
 users no longer have to enter passwords when connecting to a server (they still